 You can do this through a multi-pronged approach that includes:

-- Promoting across marketing channels (online and print).
+- Promoting across marketing channels (email, social, digital ads, print).

 - Recruiting members at virtual and in-person events.